-- Any of the following offences, in addition to other offences specifically referred to previously or hereafter, shall be deemed to be a breach of this Code: - 1. bribery, or attempt, directly or indirectly, to bribe any person having official duties in relation to a competition or the acceptance of or offer to accept a bribe by such Official or Employee, - 2. any attempt to influence improperly any Official in the course of their duties, - 3. any action having as its object the entry or participation in a competition of a person or motorcycle known to be ineligible therefore, - 4. any fraudulent act or proceeding in connection with a competition or of the sport of motorcycling generally. - 5. competing for, accepting or offering to accept, or advertising an award, in the nature of a title or Championship, in respect of a motorcycle competition, unless such award is recognised by the ACU Headquarters, - 6. any proceeding or act prejudicial to the interests of, any part or body of the ACU, or of the sport of motorcycling generally, - 7. any act which is of a violent, threatening or abusive nature to any Official, Rider or Passenger or any other person.
+- Any of the following offences, in addition to other offences specifically referred to previously or hereafter, shall be deemed to be a breach of this Code and as such will be dealt with under Article 10.03 by the appropriate Body who may impose penalties as necessary: - 1. bribery, or attempt, directly or indirectly, to bribe any person having official duties in relation to a competition or the acceptance of or offer to accept a bribe by such Official or Employee,

+- 2. any attempt to influence improperly any Official in the course of their duties. - 3. any action having as its object the entry or participation in a competition of a person or motorcycle known to be ineligible therefore, - 4. any fraudulent act or proceeding in connection with a competition or of the sport of motorcycling generally. - 5. competing for, accepting or offering to accept, or advertising an award, in the nature of a title or Championship, in respect of a motorcycle competition, unless such award is recognised by the ACU Headquarters, - 6. any proceeding or act prejudicial to the interests of, any part or body of the ACU, or of the sport of motorcycling generally, - 7. any act which is of a violent, threatening or abusive nature to any Official, Rider or Passenger or any other person.
 For the purpose of this article, a prejudicial act shall be deemed to include (but not be limited to) the non-payment of fines, affiliation fees, permit fees, licence fees and insurance premiums.
 For the purpose of this article, the parent or legal guardian of a Rider or Passenger, or any member of his entourage, is deemed to bear mutual responsibility with that Rider or Passenger. - 8.
-The use of Social Media to propagate foul, abusive or offensive language, profane activity or fraudulent comments against any Rider, Official or member of the ACU (including it's affiliated Centres/Clubs/Promoters) or deemed to bring the ACU into disrepute by any accessible Social Media outlet (e.g. Facebook, Twitter, Blogs, Texts, Webshots, Instagrams, Public Forums) or any other Social Network sites is not permitted. - The Entrant and/or Rider/passenger shall be responsible for the acts of his riders/mechanics, passengers or any member of his entourage.
+The use of Social Media to propagate foul, abusive or offensive language, profane activity or fraudulent comments against any Rider, Official or member of the ACU (including its affiliated Centres/Clubs/Promoters) or deemed to bring the ACU into disrepute by any accessible Social Media outlet (e.g. Facebook, Twitter, Blogs, Texts, Webshots, Instagrams, Public Forums) or any other Social Network sites is not permitted.

+The Entrant and/or Rider/passenger shall be responsible for the acts of his riders/mechanics, passengers or any member of his entourage.
 A parent or legal guardian of a rider or passenger is deemed to bear mutual responsibility with that competitor.